filecoin-project/lotus/documentation/en/cli-lotus.md

-   set-default  Set default wallet address sign         sign a message verify       verify the signature of a message delete       Delete an account from the wallet market       Interact with market balances help, h      Shows a list of commands or help for one command
+   set-default  Set default wallet address sign         sign a message verify       verify the signature of a message soft-delete  Soft delete an address from the wallet - hard deletion needed for permanent removal market       Interact with market balances help, h      Shows a list of commands or help for one command